Articles on Shifting Sands

 FGM panic is harming minority communities

-In February, the Conservative MP for Christchurch, Christopher Chope, objected to a Private Member’s Bill that sought to amend the Children Act to allow family courts to issue FGM (female genital mutilation) interim care orders on families already placed on FGM protection orders.
-Chope’s objection was based on a principle he has fought for since he became an MP: that all bills that seek to ascend into the English law book should be scrutinised by parliament to the fullest degree.
+By Sagal Mohamed.
+In February, the Conservative MP for Christchurch, Christopher Chope, objected to a Private Member’s Bill that sought to amend the Children Act to allow family courts to issue FGM ICOs (female genital mutilation interim care orders) on families already placed on FGM protection orders.
+Chope’s objection was based on a principle he says he has fought for since he became an MP: all bills that seek to ascend into the English law book should be scrutinised by parliament to the fullest degree.
 This is the utmost important power of parliament, and in exercising this power, parliament guarantees the British public that the laws they are expected to abide by have been scrutinised to the highest level.

 Alongside Chope’s principled objection was his concern that the amendment could lead to ‘much injustice and family trauma caused by the exercise of those powers in cases which are unwarranted’.
 The possibility of unwarranted cases follows in light of the recent British Medical Journal (BMJ) report that found there is ‘no evidence that large numbers of girls living in the UK are having FGM’.
 And yet, despite the fact that ‘over half the girls referred to a specialist clinic with suspected FGM were not cut… their families had to bear the emotional and financial weight of a prolonged social-care and police investigation’.